• Crafts & Activities

 Learning about big emotions is part of growing up – everybody has them.
 Siblings fight, best friends have arguments, unexpected things happen and sometimes life just doesn’t go the way we want it to.

-With kids, sometimes the tiniest things can spiral into a tantrum, and to an adult it seems like a very big reaction to a very little thing.
+With kids, sometimes the tiniest things can spiral into a tantrum.
+To an adult, it seems like a very big reaction to a very little thing.
 It can be easy to forget that this is all a part of a bigger picture.

 How can the situation be resolved, and how do you get kids to think about the way the other person is feeling?